-The efficiency of this process is limited only to the task and beyond the perception of a task, every other security aspect gets muddled due to it—which doesn’t exactly qualify for being efficient.
+The efficiency of this process is limited only to the task and beyond this perception, the security aspects get muddled.
+This surely doesn’t qualify as efficient.

 The need for collaboration

-With constant changes in people’s roles, IT ends up playing catch up in order to provide them with the right access to the applications or other resources they need.
-Failing to provide these accesses in a timely and secure manner, falls under the umbrella of IT inefficiency and eventually on the HR—who may have not defined the changes from an organizational perspective or the changes have not been conveyed.
+With constant changes in people’s roles, IT ends up playing catch up to provide them with the right access to the applications or other resources they need.
+Failing to provide these accesses in a timely and secure manner, falls under the umbrella of IT inefficiency.
+Eventually, on the HR—who may not have defined the changes from an organizational perspective or the changes have not been conveyed.

 This mismatch of communication or lack of defined roles— including the roles of HR and IT is why HR collaboration with IT security is so imperative.
-While it sounds like a simple aspect of keeping records, HR plays a greater role in ensuring the safety of an organization—which is often underestimated by the rest of the organization as it is not exclusively defined in an HR’s role.
+While it sounds like a simple aspect of keeping records, HR plays a more significant role in ensuring the safety of an organization.
+This is often underestimated by the rest of the organization as it is not exclusively defined in an HR’s role.

 This gap in communication is because anything related to security is usually considered to be IT’s responsibility.
-But ‘human’ aspect in security is often forgotten, and by default, it must involve HR.
+But the ‘human’ aspect of security is often forgotten, and by default, it must involve HR.

 HR technology trends asserting the need for better security

-Today, HRs are expected to go beyond the traditional responsibilities, and terms such as HR 2.0 are not unheard of—supported by rapid innovations of HR software—which provide efficiency and intelligence.
-These are softwares which help HR in maintaining a record of all the new hires, change or relieving of roles—in short, the entire employee journey is summarized in the software.
+Today, HRs are expected to go beyond the traditional responsibilities, and terms such as HR 2.0 are not unheard of.
+They are supported by rapid innovations of HR software—which provide efficiency and intelligence.
+These are software that helps HR in maintaining a record of all the new hires, change or relieving of roles—in short, the entire employee journey is summarized in the software.

-People analytics is also a domain which is being imbibed into several organizations.
-This article of Deloitte insights, rightly explains how this plays a vast role in handling today’s workforce.
-It allows for better hiring experience with job market getting competitive by the day and with the right emphasis on enabling the right work culture which celebrates inclusivity, addresses employee engagement and productivity—people analytics gathers professional and personal data of employees in order to make this possible.
+People analytics is also a domain that is being imbibed into several organizations.
+This article of Deloitte insights, rightly explains how this plays a huge role in handling today’s workforce.
+It allows for better hiring experience, especially with the job market getting competitive by the day.
+Also, the right emphasis must be made on enabling the right work culture, which celebrates inclusivity, addresses employee engagement and productivity.
+People analytics gathers professional and personal data of employees to make this possible.

-The liability to manage this data is on the HR—which not merely a person but the institution which holds the organization together.
+The liability to manage this data is on the HR—who is not a person but the institution which holds the organization together.

 A domino effect due to lack of collaboration